const-ae/proDA/README.md

 This walkthrough ends with the identification which proteins are differentially abundant.
 But for a real dataset, now the actual analysis only just begins.
-A list of significant proteins is hardly ever a publishable result, we need to make sense what the underlying biological mechanisms are.
-The precise question that should be asked very much dependent on the biological problem.
+A list of significant proteins is hardly ever a publishable result, one often needs to make sense what the relevant underlying biological mechanisms are.
+But for this problem other tools are necessary, which depend on the precise question associated with the biological problem at hand.

 # Session Info